FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/2017-08-30-AI-research.md

 tags: school
 category: active
 ---
 Artificial intelligence has held my interest longer than any other topic I have researched.
-What follows is a collection of researchers and their contribution to the field of AI as well as its implication for my research. <!-- more -->
+Here are my notes on AI.
+They are not really for the benefit of reading, just the writing.
+I rarely even read it. <!-- more -->

 # Research Interests